Timedifference - Gravity explored

 General relativity is known as the influence of gravity on time.
 A well-known explanation is that gravity is bending the fabric of space time.
 Einstein’s solution to calculate general relativity is based on field equations.
 Field equations are pretty abstract and a good mathematical knowledge is needed.

-This ratio is useful because it can be used for defining the length of the circumference of the orbit of a GPS satellite, When measuring the circumference and multiplying it with this ratio, the circumference, would be 0.7697 meters larger than expected.
+This rate of expansion is useful because it can be used for defining the length of the circumference of the orbit of a GPS satellite, When measuring the circumference and multiplying it with this ratio, the circumference, would be 0.7874 meters larger than expected.

 This looks minimal and neglectable, but when using this distance, it can very well describe the time difference.